slamora/brackets-wiki/Brackets-Extensions.md

 These extensions are now available via the [Brackets Registry](https://brackets-registry.aboutweb.com), which is definitely the easiest way to get the extensions and keep them up-to-date.

+* [Reload in Browser](https://github.com/DennisKehrig/brackets.ReloadInBrowser): Adds a toolbar button and shortcut to reload the page in the browser
+* [Show Whitespace](https://github.com/DennisKehrig/brackets-show-whitespace): Visualizes spaces and tabs
 * [Minifier](https://github.com/alfredxing/brackets-minifier): Minifies JavaScript and CSS files using Google Closure Compiler (JS) and YUI (CSS).
 Working but under development.
 * [Quick Search] (https://github.com/enturn/brackets-quick-search): Automatically highlights occurrences of the selected word (like Notepad++ smart highlighting)
 * [Cowsay](https://github.com/lkcampbell/brackets-cowsay): An extension for Brackets to generate a cow saying very profound and silly things.